GolangUniverse/TCP-Server/README.md

 # TCP-Server

-## This is a simple description of how to build a custom TCP Server
+## This is a simple description of how to build a custom TCP Server using Golang

 The Transmission Control Protocol (TCP) is a transport protocol that is used on top of IP to ensure reliable transmission of packets.